Allah-The-Dev/search-nearest-places/README.md

 # Key information of project

+1. Here API calls are made parallel using goroutine and sync package

+2. Unit test is written using table driven test cases in Golang

-1. It have 88.4% of unit test coverage
+3. It have 88.4% of unit test coverage

-2. It uses LRU cache
+4. It uses LRU cache

-3. Docker image size is highly optimized with size of 13.8 MB,
+5. Docker image size is highly optimized with size of 13.8 MB,

-4. Docker file is a multistage file
+6. Docker file is a multistage file

-5. Unit test is written using table driven test cases in Golang